bdlukaa/fluent_ui/README.md

 All contributions are welcome :)

-### Localization
+### Contributing new localizations

 In [PR#216](https://github.com/bdlukaa/fluent_ui/pull/216) we added support for new localizations in FluentUI Widgets.

-If you want to contribute with new localizations please follow this steps:
+If you want to contribute adding new localizations please follow this steps:

 - [Fork the repo](https://github.com/bdlukaa/fluent_ui/fork)
 - Copy `lib/l10n/intl_en.arb` file into `lib/l10n` folder with a new language code, following [this list of ISO 859-1 codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)